TweetyLang/Specification/src/code/properties.md

         return value + 10;
     }

-    // Type.MyNumber = 10 will print and then update MyNumber's current value.
+    // Type.MyNumber = 10 will print some text and then update MyNumber's current value. set
-    set
     {
         printf("Set MyNumber.");